Simon Baker, updated 17 March 2015

 The original IPS technology became a foundation for several improvements: Super-IPS (S-IPS), Dual Domain IPS (DD-IPS), and Advanced Coplanar Electrode (ACE).
 The latter two technologies belong to IBM (DD-IPS) and Samsung (ACE) and are in fact unavailable in shops.
 The manufacture of ACE panels is halted, while DD-IPS panels are coming from IDTech, the joint venture of IBM and Chi Mei Optoelectronics – these expensive models with high resolutions occupy their own niche, which but slightly overlaps with the common consumer market.
 NEC is also manufacturing IPS panels under such brands as A-SFT, A-AFT, SA-SFT and SA-AFT, but they are in fact nothing more than variations and further developments of the S-IPS technology.

 In 1998 production started for Super-IPS panels, and were mostly produced by LG.Philips (now LG.Display).
 They have gone through several generations since their inception.
 Initially S-IPS built upon the strengths of IPS by employing an advanced “multi-domain” liquid crystal alignmentt.
-The term S-IPS is actually still widely used in modern screens, but technically there may be subtle differences making them S-IPS, e-IPS, H-IPS, or p-IPS for example.
+The term S-IPS is actually still widely used in modern screens, but technically there may be subtle differences making them S-IPS, e-IPS, H-IPS, or p-IPS (etc) generations for example.
 See the following sections for more information.

 Images from LG.Display website, so take with a pinch of salt when comparing with VA!

 Since their initial production in 1998 S-IPS panels have gained the widest recognition, mostly due to the efforts of LG.Philips LCD (now known as LG.Display), who were outputting rather inexpensive and high-quality 19" - 30" matrices.
 The response time was among the serious drawbacks of the IPS technology – first panels were as slow as 60ms on the “official” black-to-white-to-back transitions (and even slower on grey-to-grey ones!)
 Fortunately, the engineers dragged the full response time down to 25 ms and then 16ms later, and this total is equally divided between pixel rise and pixel fall times.
 Moreover, the response time doesn’t greatly grow up on black-to-gray transitions compared to the specification, so some older S-IPS matrices at the time could challenge TN Film panels in this parameter.

 Demonstration of viewing angles on IPS vs VA matrices